- Home

 10. Advocate and communicate regarding Women and Black, Indigenous, and People of Color ("BIPOC") Owned Businesses and job opportunities adding to the economic development of Framingham, including workforce and childcare solutions and resources;

 11. Provide an annual evaluation of this Commission's work and goals for the future year.
-The annual report shall be provided by dune 30 of each year.
+The annual report shall be provided by June 30 of each year.

 COUNCIL COMPOSITION

-Pursuant to Article III, Section 3(b) of the Charter, the Mayor shall strive to the extent practicable to seek appointees to the Council reflecting both demographic and geographic diversity of membership (p.
+Pursuant to Article III, Section 3(b) of the Charter, the Mayor shall strive to the extent practicable to seek appointees to the Council who reflect the membership's demographic and geographic diversity (p.
 24).
 We strive to build a strong group of committed individuals who reflect the ethnic, social, and economic diversity of Framingham.

 MEMBERSHIP